 “Artificial intelligence is that activity devoted to making machines intelligent, and intelligence is that quality that enables an entity to function appropriately and with foresight in its environment.”

 But AI is not a technology of the future, it is all around us today!

-- Products are recommended to you on Amazon, flipkart and many other online shopping sites.
+- Products are recommended to you on Amazon, Flipkart, Snapdeal, and many other online shopping sites.

-- You listen to music on youtube, and there will be a listen of recommendations on the side.
+- You listen to music on youtube, and there will be a listen to recommendations on the side.

 - When you chat with customer support (you are actually chatting with chatbots) that’s AI.